-Spring '14 Laser Cutter Hours
+Fall '14 Laser Cutter Hours

 During these hours the laser cutter is staffed by a student tech.
 Use is on a first come, first serve basis.
+You must use the provided illustrator or rhino template

-Spring '14 Homework Hours
+Fall '14 Homework Hours

 The Digital Fabrication Studio is a state of the art facility that houses 3D printers, laser cutters, computer-controlled milling machines, 3D scanners, and other equipment that allows students to integrate digital modeling and control into fabricated objects.
 The studio is open to all MICA students and serves as a hub for innovative interdisciplinary work.
 The dFab studio hosts classes from a wide variety of majors including Sculpture, Architectural Design, Fiber, Ceramics, Animation, Interactive Arts, and more.